toddledev/documentation/docs/18-guides/99-contribution/index.md

 If you have questions about contributing to the documentation or need assistance with your contributions:

 - Open an issue in the documentation repository for discussion
-- Contact the Nordcraft team through the official channels
+- Contact the Nordcraft team in the [Nordcraft Discord](https://discord.gg/nordcraft)
 - Ask in the community forums or discussion areas

 The Nordcraft team is committed to helping new contributors and appreciates your efforts to improve the Nordcraft documentation.